AP Johnson Blog About Consulting

 Most importantly, people can smell a shit sandwich from a mile away.
 The fake positivity is painfully obvious and makes it difficult to connect and resonate with the person you’re talking to on any meaningful level.Not only does this kind of feedback lack authenticity, it also signals that you value appearances more than honesty.
 If you can’t respect your colleagues enough to be straight with them, don’t be surprised if they return the favour.

-What to do instead
+What to Do Instead

 If the shit sandwich doesn’t work, then what does?
 There are many ways to give effective, authentic feedback that builds trust and encourages growth.
-Here are a few great places to start.
+Here are a few places to start.

 Plenty has been written about psychological safety over the past couple decades so I will defer to the experts on this one (see John Cutler's excellent post on this topic).
 The main takeaway here is that when teams encourage true self-expression and embrace mistakes without judgement, constructive feedback becomes much easier to both give and receive.As long as the recipient can tell it’s coming from a place of genuine care and good intentions, constructive feedback comes off as helpful and caring rather than hurtful and unkind.
 Difficult conversations don't have to be so difficult after all.

-🎯 Tailor your feedback to the recipient
+Tailor Feedback to the Recipient

 Before you give someone feedback, consider how they would like to receive it.
 Each person has their own preference for this, and it’s often best to just ask them directly.One easy way to do this is to have everyone on your team write a personal user manual.
 These help team members get to know each other's personalities, work styles, and feedback preferences, making it much easier to give feedback that resonates with the recipient.The kind of feedback you give should also depend on the seniority of the person receiving it.
-According to research from the University of Chicago, beginners respond better to positive feedback and encouragement as it helps motivate them to complete their goals, whereas experts prefer constructive feedback because it helps them monitor their progress and shore up their weaknesses.²Good to keep in mind when sharing feedback with your peers!
+According to research from the University of Chicago, beginners respond better to positive feedback and encouragement as it helps motivate them to complete their goals, whereas experts prefer constructive feedback because it helps them monitor their progress and shore up their weaknesses.²

 Ultimately, it all comes down to being genuine and direct with the person you’re talking to.
 If you’ve established a strong foundation of trust, this directness will be greatly appreciated and make it much easier for them to understand how they can improve.
 In return, they are much more likely to be genuine and direct with you as well.
 A true win-win!For more on this, I highly recommend reading Kim Scott’s Radical Candor, which provides an excellent framework for giving honest and actionable feedback.